Introduction -electric cars for company directors

 - Charging hybrid -these vehicles are self-charging and not plugged into recharge.
 Key to note, the battery is recharged when running the combustion engine and by regenerative braking.

 - Plug-in hybrid versions -these are hybrid electric vehicles, and their battery pack can be recharged by plugging a charging cable into an external electric power source.
-They can be recharged internally using their onboard internal combustion engine-powered generator.
+In addition, plug-in hybrid cars can be recharged internally using their onboard internal combustion engine-powered generator.

 Incentives are offered to employers and employees when they choose low-emission cars, such as electric ones.
-Indeed, at the moment, it is tax efficient to buy or lease an electric or hybrid vehicle through your own company.
+Indeed, now, it is tax efficient to buy or lease an electric or hybrid vehicle through your own company.

 How are company cars taxed?